smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

 .. data:: header

    Content of this section is pasted into the header of the generated files.
-Here, additional include files may be specified or constants may be specified.
+Here, additional include files or constants may be specified.

 .. data:: body